JiwookChang/reactJuso/README.md

-# React Redux CRM
+# React Juso

-> A reusable CRM project for real-world business based on React 16, React-Redux & Material-UI 4
+> A reusable Juso project for business based on React 16, React-Redux & Material-UI 4

 This is the very first version, feel free to use for any app.
 Contributions are always welcome!

 The goal of this starter project is to create reusable project for real-world business.
 To achieve this target, we need a solution which should include simple authentication process, restful API with token support and simple but elegant UI design.

 ### Features
 - This project is built on the top of React/Redux.
 - The UI component are mainly built on Material-UI.
 - This project uses Redux-Thunk to support back-end API.